shopware/docs/guides/plugins/plugins/storefront/use-media-thumbnails.md

 } %}
 ```

-This will generate the output below:
+This will generate the below output:

 ```markup
 <img